chrislupdx/LCS/README.md

     - What does a sample run of your algorithm produce?

 ## Next Todo
-- debug Tabulated undefined shennagigans
--
--
+- get backtrack working
+    - figure out which backtrack print do you want to take

 ## Roadmap
 - design test data